hexinfra/gorox/README.md

 Welcome to Gorox!

-Gorox is an advanced Web Server, App Server, RPC Framework, and Network Proxy.
+Gorox is an advanced Webapp Server, RPC Framework, and Network Proxy.
 It can be used as:

   * Web Server (HTTP 1/2/3, WebSocket, TLS, HWEB, AJP, FCGI, uwsgi)
   * Web Proxy Server (HTTP, WebSocket, Tunneling, Forward, Reverse, Caching)